Hankyu Kyoto Main Line: History

 Prior to the merger of Hankyu Railway (then Hanshin Kyūkō Railway) and Keihan Electric Railway in 1943, the line and its branches were owned by the latter and called the Shin-Keihan (New Keihan) Line.
 In the breakup of the merger in 1949, the line was not ceded to Keihan and became a competitor of the Keihan Main Line.

 Construction has been in progress since 2012 to elevate a 3.3 km section of track from Sōzenji Station to Kami-Shinjō Station including the junction with the Senri Line at Awaji Station.
 Originally projected for a 2020 completion, various delays have pushed back the start of operations on the new tracks to 2031.

 Station numbering was introduced to all Hankyu stations on 21 December 2013.

-On 17 December 2022 the name of the "Rapid Express" was changed to "Semi Express" with no changes to the stop pattern.
-This was done in anticipation for the future implementation of seat reservation services.

 Proposed connecting line

-A loop line from Juso to Awaji via Shin-Osaka station, to provide a direct connection to the Shinkansen has been proposed, but is not currently scheduled for construction.
+A loop line from Juso to Awaji via Shin-Osaka Station, to provide a direct connection to the Shinkansen has been proposed, but is not currently scheduled for construction.

 Service types

 Regular operations

-In the timetable revised on December 21, 2013, regular trains are classified as follows:
+As of the December 2022 timetable, trains are classified as follows:

-Through service: All-stations "Local" trains operate between Osaka-umeda and Kita-Senri (on the Senri Line, connected at Awaji) and between Takatsuki-shi and Tengachaya (on the Osaka Metro Sakaisuji Line, via the Senri Line).

-Operated on weekday rush hours, Saturdays and holidays

-Through service: Sakaisuji Semi-Express trains operate between Kyoto-kawaramachi or Takatsuki-shi and Tengachaya.